 Filming & Integration

 I sat down and did interviews with those on the retreat, asking them about their experience of it – the group dynamic, the facilitators, Jamaica – and more specifically their experiences during the psilocybin sessions.
 Doing these interviews was rewarding in itself and as people opened up I was reminded how important and powerful this work is.
-It really got me, and during one interview as someone talked to me about family troubles and how they’d come up in one of his high dose sessions, I was practically welling up.
+It really got me, and during one interview as someone talked to me about family troubles and how they’d come up in one of his high dose sessions, I was struck with compassion.
 People were gaining new perspectives and the ability to see things in a more positive light.
 Good to know the mushies were working their magic.

 As well as filming I was also a sitter/facilitator for half of the sessions.
 Being entrusted in this role to be there for people during their psychedelic experiences is an absolute honour and privilege.
 Truly humbling.
 There is a lot to get into here and too much for this post so I’ll just say that sitting really is a skill and something which I learn more about with each experience – this was no different and I learned things which will inform my approach next time.
 Until then, my basic advice as a sitter to a tripper would be: if you encounter difficult emotions, relax, and then go towards and into them, and explore them with curiosity.

 Let your guard down and walk naked into the fire.

 (Metaphorically speaking.
 Please don’t actually walk into a fire.)

 The retreat made me realise that this willingness to vulnerability isn’t just important in the psychedelic experience – it’s important as a part of life.
 The group on this retreat bonded as the week progressed and conversations became deeper as we started opening up to each other more and more.
 I was reminded, yet again, that we’re all human and all have our troubles and struggles in life.
 Something that’s surprisingly easy to forget.